mpv-player/mpv/DOCS/interface-changes.rst

     - deprecate the ao and vo auto-profiles (they never made any sense)
     - deprecate "--vo=direct3d_shaders" - use "--vo=direct3d" instead.
       Change "--vo=direct3d" to always use shaders by default.
+    - incompatible change to cdda:// protocol options: the part after cdda:// now always sets the device, not the span or speed to be played.
+No separating extra "/" is needed.
+The hidden --cdda-device options is also deleted (it was redundant with the documented --cdrom-device).
  --- mpv 0.20.0 ---
     - add --image-display-duration option - this also means that image duration is not influenced by --mf-fps anymore in the general case (this is an